 You can drive using a UK driving licence.
-If you bring your own vehicle into the country you may need to provide proof of ownership by presenting a V5 log book.
-If you fail to produce this when asked you will be refused entry and your car might be impounded until you can prove ownership.
+If you bring your own or rented vehicle into the country you may need to provide proof of ownership by presenting a V5 log book.
+If you fail to produce this when asked you will be refused entry and the car might be impounded until you can prove ownership.

 Contact the Croatian Embassy in London if you have more detailed questions about bringing a vehicle in to the country.
 The British Embassy is unable to help individuals attempting to bring vehicles into Croatia who do not have the correct documents at the border.